-FH – Danish Trade Union Confederation is the largest national trade union confederation in Denmark and is recognised as the most representative workers’ organisation in both the private and the public sector.
+FH – Danish Trade Union Confederation is the largest national trade union confederation in Denmark and is recognised as the most representative workers’ organization in both the private and the public sector.

 The aim of FH – Danish Trade Union Confederation is to contribute to a society that focuses more on solidarity and democracy, to the benefit of workers.
 A society in which everyone has the opportunity to get an education and good and healthy jobs in order to provide for themselves and their families.

 The organization work to further develop the Danish welfare society.
 The trade union movement constitutes one of its pillars.

 The ability of workers and employers to negotiate on pay- and working conditions is crucial to the success of the Danish model where a strong economy goes hand in hand with a high level of security.

 We stand guard over our strong bargaining system whereby collective agreements ensure a good working life and good wages.
 The Danish labour market model is simply a prerequisite for the welfare society that we know and love.FH’s President, Lizette Risgaard

 Sees to the interests of workers at all levels

 The Trade Union Confederation works to influence political decisions and specific legislation to the benefit of workers and society.
 Among other things, this is done through active lobbying in the form of tripartite negotiations with the government and the employers as well as participation in a long line of councils and committees – both at the international, European, national, regional and local levels.

 FH’s main objective is to handle employee interests vis-a-vis employers and authorities.
 Through its cooperation with associations, cartels and other trade union organisations, FH seeks to influence the government and the political parties when it comes to drafting and implementing legislation, especially in relation to labour market policies.